DoubleCouponDay/Chunkus/README.md

 you can run the bot on your computer or inside a docker container.

 build C code, then Rust code, then run `sudo docker build` on a Linux machine. once the image is built, deploy it to your docker hub registration.

-Create a `releasebuild` environment variable and set it to true.

 to use docker-compose on your computer, You will need to install OPENSSL 1.1.1